 1. Start with a Flight Search Engine

 Before I even go to any airlines website, the first thing I do is check out flight search engines.
 This will help give you a feel of prices and help you compare which airlines to use.
 While there are a million and one (okay, I’m exaggerating) flight comparison sites, we are loyal Skyscanner users.
-It’s very user friendly, it’s fast, and they have useful tools like selecting to view the prices for a whole month to see when fares are at it’s cheapest.
+It’s very user-friendly, it’s fast, and they have useful tools like selecting to view the prices for a whole month to see when fares are at it’s cheapest.

 2. Don’t Always Fly Direct

-While time is valuable, if you really want to save a couple of bucks, consider looking for multi city routes.
+While time is valuable, if you really want to save a couple of bucks, consider looking for multi-city routes.
 Sometimes, taking a long layover or even landing in one destination then taking a budget carrier to your final destination works out cheaper.
 Mix and Match airlines to help you find the best deal.
 Although it takes a little more time and effort, it is more often than not worth it.

 3. Experiment on Flight Combinations

 When you’re looking into flights, get creative.
-Check the prices for a one way ticket.
-Check the prices for a round trip ticket.
+Check the prices for a one-way ticket.
+Check the prices for a round-trip ticket.
 Check the prices for individual legs of your trip.
 Don’t be afraid to mix it up and experiment.
 I once took a flight from San Francisco to LA then to St. Louis, booking them all separately.
 The result?
 My flight was $70 cheaper!
 While this isn’t always a guarantee, it is still worth looking into.

 4. Go Budget

-Budget airlines are God’s gift to frequent travellers like myself.
+Budget airlines are God’s gift to frequent travelers like myself.
 They are cheap, they get the job done, and oh, did I mention they are cheap?
 While you really have to read the fine print and make sure you’re not being charged for extras, budget carriers like Ryan Air, Air Asia, and Easy Jet allow you to get from point A to point B for almost nothing.
 While some of these airlines try to charge you for anything additional (extra baggage, water, etc.) as long as you read the rules, you are covered.